We typically provide two drivers when a ride is over 11 hours. Most of the time transports under 11 hours will only have one driver.

 We accept checks and credit card payments.
-We will soon be using Zelle, a banking app that provides a quick way to send money.
+We also accept payment through Zelle (a banking app that provides a quick way to send money) and wire transfers.
 Speak with your Transport Specialist for more information.

-We have drinks and snacks onboard, and we stop for breakfast, lunch, and dinner based on the patient’s choosing and where the vehicle is currently located.
-We continue to transport immediately afterwards.
+We have drinks and snacks on board, and we stop for breakfast, lunch, and dinner based on the patient’s choosing and where the vehicle is currently located.
+We continue to transport immediately afterward.